miner2046/Bonkcoin-core/doc/fee-recommendation.md

-Bonkcoin Fee Recommendation
+Friccoin Fee Recommendation
 ----------------------------

 _last updated for 1.0.0_

-The Bonkcoin chain has a relatively low block interval, 1 megabyte blockspace and aims to provide a cheap means for people to transact.
-Therefore, the biggest threat to the Bonkcoin chain as a whole is spam.
-Bonkcoin uses a transaction fee and dust disincentive, to combat on-chain spam.
+The Friccoin chain has a relatively low block interval, 1 megabyte blockspace and aims to provide a cheap means for people to transact.
+Therefore, the biggest threat to the Friccoin chain as a whole is spam.
+Friccoin uses a transaction fee and dust disincentive, to combat on-chain spam.

-Bonkcoin Core implements a number of defaults into the software that reflect the developers' recommendations towards fees and dust limits, that at the moment of release represent the developers best estimate of how these limits should be parametrized.
-The recommended defaults, as implemented in the Bonkcoin Core wallet, are:
+Friccoin Core implements a number of defaults into the software that reflect the developers' recommendations towards fees and dust limits, that at the moment of release represent the developers best estimate of how these limits should be parametrized.
+The recommended defaults, as implemented in the Friccoin Core wallet, are:

 - **0.01 FRC per kilobyte** transaction fee